Second person dies of coronavirus in France

 The 60-year-old man was already seriously ill when he was admitted to hospital in Paris late on Tuesday.
-He died overnight, health officials said on Wednesday, as the total number of registered coronavirus cases in France rose to 17.
+He died overnight, health officials said on Wednesday.

 Another man from the same northerly Hauts de France region who had the virus without having been to an affected zone was on life-support.